 Teeth Whitening Explained

 The primary difference between hydrogen peroxide and carbamide peroxide lies in their stain-breaking capabilities and shelf-life.
-Hydrogen peroxide breaks down stains more rapidly compared to carbamide peroxide.
-On the other hand, carbamide peroxide contains hydrogen peroxide and offers a longer shelf-life.
-Both hydrogen peroxide and carbamide peroxide are effective tooth whitening solutions.
+Hydrogen peroxide breaks down stains more quickly compared to carbamide peroxide³.
+Carbamide peroxide contains hydrogen peroxide and offers a longer shelf-life².
+Both hydrogen peroxide and carbamide peroxide are effective tooth whitening solutions¹.

 So, what does that mean when choosing the best product for you?

 At Fostering Smiles, we tailor our approach by using a combination of peroxide-based products, specifically designed to meet your individual needs.
-This ensures the delivery of optimal results, leading to a longer-lasting and brighter smile.
+This ensures the delivery of optimal results, leading to a longer-lasting and brighter smile without the sensitivity.

 Want to learn more?